A Joyful Yes. A Life Together.

 Baptists especially lean on this language because we believe the church is not held together by paperwork, but by the Spirit of God who makes us one body in Christ.

-“We agree, with the help of the Holy Spirit, to walk together in Christian love; to strive for the further enrichment of this church in knowledge, holiness, faith, and unity; to sustain its worship, study, witness, and fellowship; and to be faithful stewards of our time, abilities, influence, and resources.”
+Download the Covenant (PDF)“We agree, with the help of the Holy Spirit, to walk together in Christian love; to strive for the advancement of this church in knowledge, holiness, and comfort.”

 — Yates Baptist Church Covenant